 Activity: A mental challenge

-Suitable Age: They welcome all ages, but I’d say ages 8 or older in order for them to be a contributing puzzle solver.
+Suitable Age: All ages are welcome to most (room dependent), but I’d say age 8 or older in order to be a contributing puzzle solver.

 This is a fun family activity.
 You will be locked in a selected room for no more than one hour.
 During this time you must search the room and work as a team to solve the puzzles and escape before the clock hits zero!
 It tests your ability to work together as a team, as well as your use of common sense.